Freddychu222/Pandemic/index.md

     alt_text: Product Shot
   background_image: "/uploads/2018/06/21/hero-2-bg.png"

+- template: 1-column-text
+  block: one-column-1
+  headline: Welcome!
+  content: There are interesting parallels to be drawn between the present day pandemic of COVID-19 and the medieval plague of the Black Death.
+Using a side-by-side comparison, this website hopes to offer a better insight into the spread of diseases and their effects.

 - template: full-width-media-element
   block: media-1
   image: "/uploads/intro.png"
   caption: <strong>COVID-19 Mural by Will Phillips (left), Triumph of Death by Pieter Bruegel (right)</strong>

-- template: 1-column-text
-  block: one-column-1
-  headline: Welcome!
-  content: There are interesting parallels to be drawn between the current pandemic of COVID-19 and the spread of the Black Death.
-Using a side-by-side comparison, this website hopes to offer a better insight into the spread of diseases and their effects.

 - template: detail-content
   block: two-column-1